Vedic Sanskrit grammar: History

 As the popular speech unavoidably evolved over the centuries the Vedic hymns began to be increasingly inaccessible.
-In order to "arrest" language change, there arose a rigorous linguistic tradition aimed at preserving the literary language, culminating in the work of Pāṇini's Aṣṭādhyayī, dated around 600–400 BCE, which marks the beginning of 'Sanskrit', referred to in contradistinction to the Vedic language as 'Classical Sanskrit'.
+In order to "arrest" language change, there arose a rigorous linguistic tradition aimed at preserving the literary language, culminating in the work of Pāṇini's Aṣṭādhyayī, dated around 600–400 BCE, which marks the beginning of 'Sanskrit', referred to in contradistinction to the Vedic language as 'Classical.

 Despite these efforts, by the time of Pāṇini's final definition, the language had undergone some changes, especially in grammar.
 The following sections will focus on these differences between the Vedic and Classical Sanskrit.
-Those features that were incorporated into the 'official definition' by Panini can be seen in Classical Sanskrit and related pages.
+Those features that were not incorporated into the Classical Language by Panini can be seen in Classical Sanskrit and related pages.

 Differences between Vedic and Classical Sanskrit

-Morphologically, as a general rule, the later language has fewer forms and is more regular.
+Over time, the language that would become Classical Sanskrit reduced and regularized much of the complex morphology that it had originally inherited from its parent the Proto-Indo-European language: